practicalcomputerscience/MicrobenchmarkGPHLlanguages/README.md

 When you are running a slow script for interpretion, you may not notice this phenomenon for a while.

 Note: with Ubuntu 26 LTS at least, Xorg only remains available in the repositories, though it's no longer installed by default!
-See at: [Ubuntu 25.10 drops support for GNOME on Xorg](https://discourse.ubuntu.com/t/ubuntu-25-10-drops-support-for-gnome-on-xorg/62538) from Jun 2025.
+See at: [Ubuntu 25.10 drops support for GNOME on Xorg](https://discourse.ubuntu.com/t/ubuntu-25-10-drops-support-for-gnome-on-xorg/62538) from Jun 2025 (GDM = GNOME Display Manager).

 By the way: the ambient temperature for my Ubuntu desktop PC also has a slight effect on program execution speeds, but according to my sporadic experience I estimate that at less than 5% usually.